exploreshaifali/exploreshaifali.github.io/_posts/djangoTvsC1.md

     If you specify a max_length attribute, it will be reflected in the Textarea widget of the auto-generated form field.
 However it is not enforced at the model or database level.
 Use a CharField for that.
 ```

 Basically it says that CharField should be used for small string and TextField for larger strings.
-The only difference it mention is, the restriction of `max_length` argument in CharField, which is to enforce the maximum lenght of string at database level and in Django valdiation in case of CharField.
+The only difference it mention is, the restriction of `max_length` argument in CharField, which is to enforce the maximum length of string at database level and in Django validation in case of CharField.
 In case of TextField it is optional and if used, it does not enforced at the model or database level.

 So far, all good.
 Django doc does not talk anything about performance of TextField and CharField.